DocAdam/adamthepugh/site/docs/experience/work-history.md

 My career has centered on technical writing, documentation systems, team leadership, content operations, analytics, and improving how information is created, maintained, and used.

-Across roles, the pattern has stayed pretty consistent: take complicated products, messy workflows, scattered knowledge, or underdeveloped content systems and make them clearer, more usable, and easier to maintain.
+Across roles, the pattern has stayed pretty consistent: take complicated products, weak workflows, scattered knowledge, or underdeveloped content systems and make them clearer, more usable, and easier to maintain.

 ## Meta